puntawatsub/puntawatsub/README.md

 **Welcome To My Github Profile!**

-  - ✏️ I'm an App Developer
+  - ✏️ I'm an IT Student

   - 💻 **Co-Founder** and **CTO** of Banana Development now [Inedible.dev](https://github.com/Banana-Development)